Terms of reference for MPLS Research Staff Forum & appointment of Co-Chairs

 Selection process principles

-• A process that allows any member of research staff to be selected irrespective of time at Oxford, stage of career, or length of contract, given that there should be the likelihood of their being a member of research staff at Oxford for the academic year.
+- A process that allows any member of research staff to be selected irrespective of time at Oxford.

-• Selected Fellows should have legitimacy as true ‘representatives’ whose voices are heard.
+- Selected Co-Chairs should have legitimacy as true ‘representatives’ whose voices are heard.

 Eligibility

-To be eligible for nomination as a research staff representation or to be eligible to vote for a representative, University policy is to align with the definition of ‘researcher’ as stated in The Concordat to Support the Career Development of Researchers (Sept, 2019).
+To be eligible to apply to be a Co-Chair you need to be a current MPLS ‘researcher’.
+University policy is to align with the definition of ‘researcher’ as stated in The Concordat to Support the Career Development of Researchers (Sept, 2019).
 Where the Concordat allows for flexibility, the relevant faculty/department shall determine whether individual circumstances shall be deemed to meet the criteria.
 The Concordat states:

 Researchers are defined as individuals whose primary responsibility is to conduct research and who are employed specifically for this purpose by a higher education institution or research institute.
 Within this group, it is recognised that these staff often have different contract types, levels of training, experience and responsibility, as well as different career expectations and intentions.
 Disciplinary and institutional context can also mean a broad range of job titles fall within this definition.

-• Candidates should have a proposer and a seconder who are current researchers (as defined above).
-Each candidate will be asked for a short statement of interest (SOI 200-300 words) with any past committee or representative experience.
-These will be public.
+- Each candidate will be asked for a short statement of interest (SOI 200-300 words) with any past committee or representative experience.

-• The candidates will be asked to respond in writing to 3-4 additional open questions set by the election administrators (current MPLS RSS co-chairs and the Researcher Training and Development Manager) to help the voters see candidate’s position on key issues which will be relevant in the following 12 months.
+- The candidates will be asked to respond in writing to 3-4 additional open questions set by the election administrators (current MPLS RSS co-chairs and the MPLS Research Culture Facilitator) to help the voters see candidate’s position on key issues which will be relevant in the following 12 months.

-• if there are only two candidates, they will be selected by default;
+- If there are only two candidates applying for the RSF Co-Chair's role, they will be selected by default.